-The side effects of chemotherapy and radiation include fatigue, pain, sores, diarrhea, constipation, etc. However, three important side effects from certain chemotherapy medications that are not mentioned as frequently are temporary/permanent sensorineural hearing loss (SNHL), tinnitus, and loss of balance.
+There are known possible side effects to chemo and radiation such as fatigue, nausea, bodily discomfort, fullness, pain, itchiness, sores, diarrhea, constipation, weight fluctuation, and hair loss.
+However, three important side effects from certain chemotherapy medications that are not mentioned as frequently are realted to the ears:

 Platinum-based chemotherapy medications such as Cisplatin and Carboplatin are the primary drugs that cause ototoxicity.
-They are used to treat brain, neck, head, lung, bladder and ovarian cancers in adults and brain, bone and liver cancers in children.
-Ototoxicity means that something toxic is happening to the ear, specifically to the auditory nerve and vestibular system.
-In other words, Cisplatin and Carboplatin can both cause temporary or permanent hearing loss, depending on the extent of the hearing loss.
+They are used to treat brain, neck, head, lung, bladder and ovarian cancers in adults, and brain, bone and liver cancers in children.
+Ototoxicity usually refers to medications that harm the ear.
+In this case, something toxic is happening to the ear, specifically to the auditory nerve and vestibular system.
+In other words, Cisplatin and Carboplatin can both cause temporary or permanent hearing loss.
 Other chemotherapy drugs that can cause ototoxicity are Bleomycin, Vincristine, Vinblastin, Bromocriptine, and Methotrexate Nitrogen Mustard.

-As chemotherapy treatments are ongoing or if they’ve ended, consult an audiologist who can monitor ototoxic levels, devise a hearing intervention plan, and evaluate you for ototoxic after-effects which can include counseling, rehab, and treatment in the form of hearing aids (which can help 95% of those with hearing loss hear better).
+If you are undergoing/have undergone chemotherapy treatments or know someone who is/has, be advised to talk to a hearing specialist who can monitor ototoxic levels, evaluate you for ototoxic after-effects, and devise a hearing intervention plan which can include counseling, rehab, and treatment in the form of hearing aids.
+Incidentally, hearing aids help 95% of those with hearing loss hear better.

 High frequency hearing loss (HFHL) is a potentially dangerous condition.
 If left untreated, there can be:

 - Negative cognitive development and learning/comprehension results